Consequences of a DWI in North Carolina

 Whether by consent or pursuant to a Search Warrant, your blood sample will be sent to a lab and tested for alcohol, or if suspected, one or more impairing drugs.
 If you are arrested by a Charlotte Mecklenburg Police Department officer, your blood will be analyzed in their own crime lab.
 If you are arrested by another law enforcement agency such as the Cornelius, Davidson, Huntersville, Mint Hill, Matthews or Pineville police departments, your blood will be tested by the State Bureau of Investigation.
 Many law enforcement agencies in surrounding counties such as Cabarrus, Cleveland, Gaston, Iredell, Rowan, Stanley and Union also send their blood kits to the State Bureau of Investigation.

 If the officer suspects that you are under the influence of drugs, your blood will be subjected to a 6 panel screening for amphetamines, benzodiazepines, cannabinoids, cocaine, opiates, phencyclidine.
 The test will determine whether your blood contains the metabolites for such prescription medications as Ambien, Dilaudid, Klonopin, Prozac, Valium, Vicodin, Zoloft and other common controlled substances that may impair driving.
 These medications may cause blurred vision, dizziness, inattentiveness, sleepiness.

 Unlike alcohol with a .08 limit, North Carolina does not yet have a legal limit for the quantity of an impairing substance in your system.
-If you’ve been charged with a DWI for a drug-related instance, take no hesitation in contacting your local Charlotte DUI lawyer at The Law Offices of Charles L. Morgan.
+If you’ve been charged with a DWI for a drug-related instance, take no hesitation in contacting your local Charlotte DUI lawyer at Morgan Law.
 He and our associates are prepared to handle your case with over 36 years of experience.
 Contact our office today to discuss your case and determine what is the next best step.